-- Postal Category 1 rates apply to career bargaining unit employees who are represented by the following agreements: APWU, IT/ASC, NALC, NPMHU and NRLCA. - If you are a career bargaining unit employee represented with NPPN, you will find your premium rates on https://liteblue.usps.gov/fehb. - Postal Category 2 rates apply to career bargaining unit employees who are represented by the following agreement: PPOA.
+- Postal Category 1 rates apply to career bargaining unit employees who are represented by the following agreements: APWU, IT/ASC, NALC and NPMHU. - If you are a career bargaining unit employee represented with NPPN, you will find your premium rates onhttps://liteblue.usps.gov/fehb. - Postal Category 2 rates apply to career bargaining unit employees who are represented by the following agreement: PPOA.

-Non-Postal rates apply to all career non-bargaining unit Postal Service employees.
+Non-Postal rates apply to all career non-bargaining unit Postal Service employees and career employees represented by the NRLCA agreement.
 Postal rates do not apply to non-career Postal employees, Postal retirees, and associate members of any Postal employee organization who are not career Postal employees.

-If you are a Postal Service employee and have questions or require assistance, please contact:

-USPS Human Resources Shared Service Center: 1-877-477-3273, option 5, Federal Relay Service 800-877-8339.
+If you are a Postal Service employee and have questions or require assistance, please contact: USPS Human Resources Shared Service Center: 1-877-477-3273, option 5, Federal Relay Service 800-877-8339.